 When preparing your budget, think about your project as a whole.
 Many first time builders only think about the money they’ll spend or save at the time of purchase, and not for the entire project.
 You’re buying a structure – a formidable combination of durability, versatility and aesthetics – that’s engineered to last for decades.
 The prospect of saving a few thousand dollars on a cheap building isn’t worth it if those savings evaporate on the back end of a project, or a few years down the road.
 When parts are missing, or pre-punched holes don’t line up, you could incur delays or massive repair bills during erection.
 Cheap buildings are, often times, a trap that first time builders routinely fall into.
 There isn’t an easier, safer or more cost effective way than getting your building directly from the factory.
 Trust your project to professionals who are dedicated to getting it done right the first time.

-When you decide to purchase a pre-engineered steel building, lock in your order with a small engineering payment.
+When you decide to purchase a pre-engineered steel building, lock in your order.
 This is another huge cost saving tip!
 Steel prices are always on the rise because of supply and demand, China’s appetite for steel, globalization of the commodity and several other economic factors.
 But you have the opportunity to shelter yourself from the volatile steel market.
-Armstrong Steel offers a 90-day price lock, which guarantees your steel price for a term of 90 days, regardless of market conditions.
-Unforeseen events can cause steel prices to skyrocket but Armstrong Steel offers its clients reliability when it comes to a fluctuating steel market.
+Unfortunately, due to current market conditions, you cannot lock in a steel price

 When you choose a reputable steel building supplier, look for one with an in-house engineering and design team.
 First, you’ll save some of your budget that could have gone to an architect to design your building.
 Most of the time, an engineer at your steel building supplier is likely all you’ll need to devise drawings for your projects.
 Architects are extremely talented individuals, but complex lines on paper can really start to add up.
 An in-house engineer also works directly with project managers and other designers, instead of having to communicate with an engineering firm overseas.